prestarocket/doc_shpy/README.md

 }
 ```

-## 3. removeTrapFocus Function

-The `removeTrapFocus` function is responsible for removing event listeners related to trapping focus within a specific context.
-It performs the following actions:
+The `onKeyUpEscape` function handles the "Escape" key press event and performs the following actions:

-1. Removes the `focusin`, `focusout`, and `keydown` event listeners associated with trapping focus.
-2. Optionally focuses on a specified element (`elementToFocus`) after removing the event listeners.

-### Parameters
+1. Checks if the pressed key code is "ESCAPE" (case-insensitive).
+2. Finds the closest ancestor `<details>` element that is currently open.
+3. If an open `<details>` element is found:
+   - Removes the "open" attribute from the element.
+   - Sets the `aria-expanded` attribute of the associated `<summary>` element to `false`.

-- `elementToFocus` (optional): The DOM element to focus on after removing the event listeners.
+   - Focuses on the `<summary>` element.

-### Example Usage
+**Parameters**

+- `event`: The keyup event object containing information about the key press.

+## removeTrapFocus Function

 ```javascript
 function removeTrapFocus(elementToFocus = null) {